 In preparation for a meeting with several members of the University of Maryland’s Medical Library, I prepared a brief timeline of the history of MedChi’s Library.

-John Fonerden, MD
+Samuel Baker, MD | John Fonerden, MD |

 The first catalogue was printed in 1833 and numbered 569 books.
-In 1835, the Library was relocated to the home of Dr. Samuel Chew, Chew2on Lexington Street, and by 1840, it had moved to his office at 88 N. Howard Street.
+In 1835, the Library was relocated to the home of Dr. Samuel Chew, on Lexington Street, and by 1840, it had moved to his office at 88 N. Howard Street.
 In 1846, a catalogue of the Library’s holdings was printed and distributed to every member.

 By 1855, the Library had begun its decline, and subscriptions to all of the periodicals and books were discontinued.
 Although the Library was reported to have 1,250 volumes, there were significantly fewer, as members, against the rules, had borrowed many of the books and not returned them.
 By 1858, the Executive Committee had voted to close the Library due to its sad condition.
 But the Library held on, with the books remaining in its possession.